fkyeeb/H2O/tutorials/tutorial.md

   | cluster3 | 0 | 0 | 0 | 3 | 0 | 0 | ... | 0 |
   | ... |

   It summarizes all the gene duplications at each node of each homolog tree.
 The first column is the name of the homolog tree without `.tre`.
 The first row is the node numbers in the summary tree, the same node numbers in `summary_tree_numbered.tre`.
-The last column "n/a" lists the number of gene duplications that is not matched with any node in the summary tree, likely due to gene tree conflict.
+The last column "n/a" lists the number of gene duplications that are not matched with any node in the summary tree, likely due to gene tree conflict.
-- `summary_tree_numbered.tre` - there are two trees inside this newick tree file.
+- `summary_tree_numbered.tre` - There are two trees inside this newick tree file.
 The first tree has node numbers as node labels; the second tree has the sum of gene duplications of all homolog trees at each node as node labels.

-# 3. Extracting trees that shows gene duplications at WGD events - `h2o extract_wgd_trees`
+# 3. Extracting trees that show gene duplications at WGD events - `h2o extract_wgd_trees`
-This subcommand will gather the names of homolog trees that shows gene duplications at the node of *known putative WGD events**.
-Then it will extract the ortholog trees inferred from these homolog trees and concatenate them into a file that is ready for ASTRAL input.
+This subcommand gathers the names of homolog trees that show gene duplications at the node of *known putative WGD events**.
+Then it extracts the ortholog trees inferred from these homolog trees and concatenates them into a file that is ready for ASTRAL input.

 **Known putative WGD events should be supported by multiple pieces of evidence, not simply from elevated gene duplication counts at nodes.
 As examples in Yang et al. (2018) and Feng et al. (2024), putative WGDs are supported by Ks plots, chromosome counts, and elevated gene duplication counts.*

 > [!TIP]
 > If your dataset has multiple WGD events, the events are far from each other in the species tree, and they correlate with elevated gene tree conflicts in separate parts of the tree, we do not recommend running the pipeline in this standardized way.
 This limitation of `h2o` is specified in the publication. `h2o` will not run into error if this is the case, but the program output may not be as helpful.
 Feel free to contact KF for help if your dataset has this problem.

-Feng, K., J. F. Walker, H. E. Marx, Y. Yang, S. F. Brockington, M. J. Moore, R. K. Rabeler, and S. A. Smith.
-2024.
-The link between ancient whole‐genome duplications and cold adaptations in the Caryophyllaceae. *American Journal of Botany* e16350.

-Yang, Y., Moore, M. J., Brockington, S. F., Mikenas, J., Olivieri, J., Walker, J. F., & Smith, S. A. (2018).
-Improved transcriptome sampling pinpoints 26 ancient and more recent polyploidy events in Caryophyllales, including two allopolyploidy events. *New Phytologist*, 217(2), 855-870.

 ## 3.1 Input
 This subcommand requires the processed ortholog trees from `infer_ortho`, the `duplication_counts.tsv` from `map_dupl`, and node numbers corresponding to WGD events.

 If one of the `pruned/` or `unpruned/`directories doesn't exist in `processed_tree_dir`, `h2o` will only extract ortholog trees from the existing folder.
-If both of those directories do not exist.
-This command will not run.
-The corresponding node numbers have to match with those in the first tree of `summary_tree_numbered.tre`.
+If neither of those directories exists, this command will not run.
+The corresponding node numbers for WGD have to match those in the first tree of `summary_tree_numbered.tre`.

 ## 3.2 How to run